 This southwest Vegan loaded sweet potato with a tomatillo crema recipe is the best ever.
-This is delicious but the tomatillo crema makes this recipe.
+Baked sweet potatoes are delicious on their own but the tomatillo crema makes this recipe so much better.

 Don't let the recipe hold you back on what you want - you can take something out or even add something you think would taste good with this meal.
 Use our recipe as a base and make it your own - cause after all you are the one eating it. 🙂 I would love to hear how you customize this recipe to make it your own.

 And if you don't already have a pico de gallo recipe, here one just for you: